redmictian/tablecheck-2020-general-engineering-assignment/README.md

 Using HTMLRewriter, target the `body` element and change the background color.
 You can simply swap out the `bg-gray-900` class with another class from [Tailwind CSS's color palette](https://tailwindcss.com/docs/customizing-colors), or set a `background-color` style to a color, gradient, or image of your choice.

 ### Go to the Next Step
-Do the [Systems Assignment](https://github.com/tablecheck/tablecheck-2020-systems-engineering-assignment) that depends on the work you've done here.
+Congratulations on getting this far.
+Take a look at the next section [Systems Assignment](https://github.com/tablecheck/tablecheck-2020-systems-engineering-assignment) which builds on top of this assignment.